-Currently, there are no locally acquired cases of Zika in Hawaii.
-The only cases of Zika in Maui have occurred when a resident or a visitor has traveled to an area with Zika, and returned to Maui with an infection.
+Currently, there are no locally acquired cases of Zika virus in Hawaii.
+The only cases of Zika in Hawaii have occurred when a resident or a visitor has traveled to an area with Zika, and returned to Hawaii with an infection.

 Click here for more information about mosquito control.

 Visit http://www.cdc.gov/zika/ for more information about Zika.